 Think about your home again - your entry doors and your refrigerator door has a way to latch it so that it won't come open unless you open it.
 It is the same with the best cooler - it will provide a latch to prevent the lid from opening when it is not supposed to open and also to set the seal properly on the top of the cooler.

-Over the years we at PFT have settled on the following 3 coolers to be the best in terms of keeping cold and ice longer as well as for their strength.
+Over the years we at PFT have settled on the following 3 coolers to be the best in terms of keeping contents cold, ice longer, fit most applications best.
 They will be briefly reviewed with links to read more and perhaps even order on on line.

 Igloo makes a variety of sizes of coolers that will fit many different applications.
 This marine cooler is a perfect small boat cooler and keeps drinks cold all day.
 Its white color, extra insulation and was UV resistant fits the bill.
 It holds enough drinks and sandwiches for a day for 2-3 people on the boat and keeps it all cold even on a very hot summer day.
 Would this be right for your?
 Click on this link and read more about Igloo Marine Coolers.